DUI Help

-Washington State DUI First Offense
+Washington First Offense DUI

-The State of Washington has an Implied Consent Law, which means that, just by driving on Washington roads, you are agreeing to consent to a chemical alcohol test (such as a breathalyzer or blood test) if asked to do so by law enforcement.
+The State of Washington has an Implied Consent Law, which means that, just by driving on Washington roads, you are agreeing to consent to a breath alcohol test (such as a breathalyzer or blood test) if asked to do so by law enforcement.

 If this test determines that your blood alcohol content (BAC) is 0.08 or higher or if your BAC is lower than 0.08, but law enforcement can prove that your driving was affected by alcohol, you can be charged with a DUI.